soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_authoring.md

 ## Functionality

-**No implementations are yet an integrated part of the SWR delivery.** Metadata authoring and generation is, however, possible using the hale»connect workflows.
+**No implementations are yet an integrated part of the SWR delivery**, as they were intentionally out of the first development itertation.
+Metadata authoring and generation is, however, possible using the hale»connect workflows.

 ## Foreseen functionality